Winter Guard International: Winds

-Are small marching music ensembles composed of a variety of instrumentations.
-Many take advantage of marching horns, as well as woodwinds, rhythm sections, and a pit ensemble, similar to those found in marching bands or drum corps.
+Indoor winds ensembles or indoor winds are small marching music ensembles composed of a variety of instrumentations.
+These ensembles are distinct from field bands, or marching bands.
+Many take advantage of marching horns, as well as woodwinds, rhythm sections, and a pit ensemble but not a full drumline or color guard.
 Unlike their outdoor counterparts, WGI Winds compete indoors on a performance area roughly the size of a standard basketball court.
+WGI's previous experiments in marching band competition were known as the Friendship Cup.

 Divisions and classes

 Groups attending WGI events are organized according to a multi-tier system, placed in one of two divisions, and dozens of classes.